phyloref/phyloref.github.io/_posts/blog/2018-04-23-AB-meeting.md

   thumb: ABmeeting/ABmeeting-Baum.png
 ---

-Our first meeting with the [Advisory Board] (AB) took place via a conference call on Apr 23, 2018.
-All four project participants and six AB members attended this meeting.
-This was a major milestone of our project, which is about to approach the end of its first year.
-We have six members on the AB, whose expertise spans a wide spectrum of biological and computational sciences, and they are:
+We held our first meeting with the [Advisory Board] (AB) on Apr 23, 2018, via a conference call.
+All four project team and six AB members were in attendance.
+The meeting was one of the milestones for the project's first year in full operation, which ended in April.
+The expertise and research interests of the members of our AB span a wide spectrum across the biological and computational sciences:
 * [Jim Balhoff] (RENCI - Renaisssance Computing Institute), ontology developer and computational biologist
 * [David Baum] (University of Wisconsin, Madison), botanist and systemtic biologist
 * [Holly Bik] (University of California, Riverside), microbiologist, nematologist, and genomics-based biodiversity researcher